evermeer/AlamofireXmlToObjects/README.md

 import AlamofireXmlToObjects
 ```

-If you want support for older versions than iOS 8.0, then you can also just copy the AlamofireXmlToObjects.swift  to your.
-(Also see the instructions for embedding the EVReflection and Alamofire libraries)
+If you want support for older versions than iOS 8.0, then you can also just copy the AlamofireXmlToObjects.swift  to your project.
+(Also see the instructions for embedding the EVReflection, XMLDictionary and Alamofire libraries)

 ## Sample code